 The abbreviated coordination message (EST) is transmitted by Brisbane thirty minutes prior to the boundary estimate (which is now 1213).
 Auckland accepts the proposed coordination conditions by responding with an ACP.

 QFA108 requests F370.
-The bilateral Letter of Agreement between Brisbane and Auckland requires that prior coordination is required before issuing a change of level after initial coordination.
+The bilateral Letter of Agreement between Brisbane and Auckland requires that prior coordination is completed before issuing a change of level after initial coordination.
 Brisbane transmits a negotiation message (CDN) proposing the change of level to F370.
 This level is not available in Auckland’s airspace, but an alternative level is available.
 Auckland therefore responds with a negotiation message proposing F360.
 Brisbane responds with an ACP indicating that this level is acceptable to Brisbane (and QFA108).

 Brisbane transfers ATC responsibility approaching the FIR boundary by transmitting a TOC.
 Auckland accepts ATC responsibility by responding with an AOC.